aferrandi/dbtarzan/sourceforge/README.md

 DBTarzan changelog
 =================

+- Release 1.11
+Foreign keys list (right side): If the foreign key is of the original table, it is marked with "<", otherwise (it is of the destination table, turned) it is marked with ">".
+Foreign keys list (right side): If there are two or more foreign keys to the same table, the fields used by the foreign key are displayed together with the table to distinguish them.

 - Release 1.10

 Added possibility to use order by clauses in the queries, selecting the columns to use as order by columns and the direction (ascending or descending).

-- Release 1.09

-If the connection configuration includes a schema, it gets used not only for the foreign keys but also for the tables.
-Needed for SQL Server if the schema is not "dbo".